spamsgood/spamsgood/README.md

 ## Interests
 - I enjoy participating in the NCL
 - 📖 Avid reader, occasional writer, one day will write that novel.
-- 🧩 Fascinated by cryptography and pen-testing, pursuing them purely for the joy of discovery.
+- 🧩 Fascinated by cryptography and cybersecurity.
 - 🤖 Venturing into the realm of machine learning and AI, especially the world of open-source LLMs.
 - 🎲 Gaming, both of the video and pen paper and dice variety
 ---